bioflore-workspace/CanopyRS/README.md

 ### ▶️ Try it on Google Colab

-No local GPU, or just want a quick no-code demo?
-Our [Google Colab tutorial](https://colab.research.google.com/drive/1UIJiLVpyeg8_-GUKDrqPKuT3RL8QMPdo) runs the full detect + segment pipeline on a sample orthomosaic on a free T4 GPU, then visualizes the results.
-Installation is adapted for Colab, and you can reuse its cells in your own notebook to run inference on your own data.
-Note that Colab is slower and can't handle large orthomosaics, so it's best for testing or small datasets — for production use, run CanopyRS locally.
+No local GPU?
+You can also run CanopyRS in our [Google Colab tutorial](https://colab.research.google.com/drive/1UIJiLVpyeg8_-GUKDrqPKuT3RL8QMPdo), which runs the full detect + segment pipeline (SelvaBox DINO detector + SAM2) on a sample orthomosaic on a free T4 GPU and visualizes the results, and whose cells you can reuse in your own notebook to run inference on your own data if desired.
+Note that setup takes ~20 minutes per session and Colab can't handle large orthomosaics, so it's best for quick tests or small datasets — for anything serious, install CanopyRS locally.

 ## 📖 Documentation